Local Limit Theorem in negative curvature: Potential theory and thermodynamic formalism

-We set \francois{$P(\l ) := P(\vf _\l)$ for $0 \leq \l < \l_0.$} Let $m_\l$ to be the unique equilibrium {probability} measure of $\vf_\l$, which attains the supremum in (\ref{pressure}).
-It is mixing for the geodesic flow $g$ of $M$.
-The measure $m_\l$ can be constructed from the \emph{generalized family of Patterson-Sullivan measures associated to the potential function $\vf_\l$}, characterized by the following proposition.
+We set $P(\l ) := P(\vf _\l)$ for $0 \leq \l < \l_0.$ \begin{defi} Define $m_\l$ to be the unique equilibrium {probability}\footnote{The uniqueness follows from H\"older continuity of $\v_\l$ (Proposition~\ref{HolderNonu}).} measure of $\vf_\l$, which attains the supremum in (\ref{pressure}). \end{defi} The measure $m_\l$ is mixing for the geodesic flow $\gg$ of $M$.
+The \emph{generalized family of Patterson-Sullivan measures associated to the potential function $\vf_\l$}, characterized by the following proposition, can be used to describe $m_\l$ as in \eqref{eqn:Hopf}.